 Today’s biologists must have a thorough understanding of the forces affecting the natural world, and of the science and approaches they can apply to develop effective solutions to current challenges.
-Our biology students learn to think critically, work collaboratively, and know how to assess and solve problems.
+Our biology students learn to think critically, work collaboratively, and assess and solve problems effectively.

-The personal setting of small class sizes and research groups allowed me to build strong relationships with professors, which inspired me to work hard both in the classroom and the laboratory.
-The opportunity to work in multiple research labs, explore different fields in biology, and attend a summer internship at Johns Hopkins Medical School prepared and motivated me for a career in biomedical research.”
+The opportunity to work in multiple research labs, explore different fields in biology, and attend a summer internship at Johns Hopkins Medical School prepared and motivated me for a career in biomedical research.